Bezier Library for OpenScad

 Bezier Library for OpenScad by ckirby is licensed under the BSD License license.

-We're sure ckirby would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure ckirby would love to see what you've printed.
+Please document your print and share a Make with the community.